Payroll & Employment Guide Japan flag

 Employment contracts

-In Japan, written employment contracts are highly recommended and often required for clarity and compliance.
+Under Japanese law, employment contracts include indefinite-term, fixed-term, part-time, dispatch, elderly employment, and non-regular contracts, each with specific legal frameworks.
 Contracts should include job duties, working hours, wages, and termination conditions.
 Fixed-term contracts must meet strict criteria and can’t be used indefinitely.

 Want to learn more about employment contracts in Japan?
 Get our full template now!